Key Takeaway

 Blood Sugar Control

-Ozempic enhances insulin secretion when blood sugar is elevated (glucose-dependent action, meaning it does not force insulin release when blood sugar is already normal).
+Ozempic enhances insulin secretion when blood sugar is improved (glucose-dependent action, meaning it doesn't force insulin release when blood sugar is already normal).
 It also suppresses glucagon, the hormone that tells your liver to release stored sugar.
 Together, these effects can reduce HbA1c by 1.5 to 1.8 percentage points.
+For a complete cost breakdown, see our affordable GLP-1 options.

 Weight Loss